 The Research & Analytics Division in the Center for Livable Communities provide support in a variety of ways to planning staff, local governments, planning partners, and the general public.
-Geographic Information Science (GIS) is a growing discipline that combines database information with geographic features for powerful display and analysis.
+Geographic Information Science (GIS) is an ever-growing discipline that combines database information with geographic features for powerful display and analysis.
 GIS requires hardware, software, data and people to create effective tools that can be used to view, query, analyze and map our region and world.

 Geographic Information System (GIS) Data

 ARC Research & Analytics publishes many GIS datasets for download or consume through services and hosted on the ARC Open Data site.

 The interactive ArcGIS Online platforms offer unique sites for a variety of ARC projects.

 Check out the Open Data site to explore ARC GIS data.